carlnordlund/Threadle/Paper/paper.md

 - Node attributes are often stored in general-purpose metadata containers in R or Python rather than the graph engine itself
 - Many commonly used methods and metrics—such as betweenness centrality, closeness centrality, and community detection—become computationally infeasible for very large networks due to their time and memory complexity, although approximation algorithms exist for some measures [cf. @staudt_networkit_2016].

-Given these constraints, analyses on population-scale networks necessarily rely on sample- and traversal-based methods, making efficient storage and fast querying the critical requirements for working with such networks.
-Threadle was developed to address this need, providing a dedicated backend for representation and querying of full-population, feature-rich networks with multiple relational layers of different properties and modes.
-Threadle is thus not an alternative to igraph, NetworkX, NetworKit or similar network-analytical frameworks — but it is an alternative storage and query engine for large, feature-rich networks, where sample- and traversal-based analytical methods instead are implemented in the threadleR frontend.
+These limitations are architectural rather than incidental: the existing libraries are designed around unipartite graph representations with analytical algorithms as their primary focus.
+Contributing native multilayer and mixed-mode storage to these established codebases would require fundamental restructuring of their core data models.
+Threadle therefore takes a complementary approach: rather than replacing these analytical frameworks, it provides an alternative storage and query layer optimized for large, feature-rich networks, where sample- and traversal-based analytical methods are implemented in the threadleR frontend.

 # Software design and key features